AaronMancera/aaronmancera/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=aaronmancera&label=Profile%20views&color=0e75b6&style=flat" alt="aaronmancera" /> </p>
 <h3>About me:</h3>
 <p>I am a lover of cats and video games.
 Of course, I'm not against different sports like basketball, soccer, handball and volleyball, but training them makes me too tired.</p>
 <p>In the social section, I am a calm person who seems serious.
-Currently I am blessed to have a good relationship with my family, and a good and healthy group of friends.
-AFurthermore, in the teams I have worked on (company or developer collaboration), I didn't have any problems when I had a problem with the code or when I helped someone with ideas or with their code.</p>
+However, in the work environment I am a very good colleague, who does not mind delaying a little to help a colleague in need.</p>
 <p>My specialties are <strong>cross-platform</strong> development, Android y Pc, and <strong>videogames</strong> Although I also have practice in modeling, sound, web design and databases.</p>
 <p>I have experience in different individual projects, which you can see in my public repositories, and the cooperation with others, such as:</p>